FRRouting/frr/doc/user/ldpd.rst

    HOLDTIME value ranges from 1 to 65535 seconds.
 Default value is 15 seconds.
    That value is added as a TLV in the LDP messages.

+.. index:: [no] dual-stack transport-connection prefer ipv4
+.. clicmd:: [no] dual-stack transport-connection prefer ipv4

+   When *ldpd* is configured for dual-stack operation, the transport connection preference is IPv6 by default (as specified by :rfc:`7552`).
+On such circumstances, *ldpd* will refuse to establish TCP connections over IPv4.
+   You can use above command to change the transport connection preference to IPv4.
+In this case, it will be possible to distribute label mappings for IPv6 FECs over TCPv4 connections.

 .. _show-ldp-information:

 Show LDP Information